percona/pmm-doc/docs/how-to/HA.md

 ### 1. Simple Docker restart with data caching

-The most straightforward approach to increase availability in PMM is to launch the PMM server within Docker using the `--restart=always` flag.
+The most straightforward approach to increase availability in PMM is to launch the PMM Server within Docker using the `--restart=always` flag.
+See [Setting up PMM Server with Docker](../setting-up/server/docker.md) for more information.

 This ensures that the PMM Server automatically restarts if a minor issue occurs.
 Additionally, PMM's data caching feature stores data locally on the PMM Client when the connection to the PMM Server is interrupted.